top of page

 UI design approach

-Following stakeholder approval of the UX, we transitioned to the UI phase, focusing on aligning the app with Audi's Corporate Identity (CI) guidelines.
 Our aim was to craft a cohesive and polished experience, enriched by subtle, delightful interactions.
 We addressed our problem statements with our redesign:

 iPhone right-1.png